cauldronio/cauldron-pool-scheduler/README.md

 Those files are Python modules implementing classes for the intentions (inheriting from Intention, with a separate table), and other auxiliary classes.
-For example, for GitHub, we have GHInstance, GHRepo, and GHToken as auxiliary model classes, and GHIRaw and GHIEnrich as Intention classes.
+For example, for GitHub, we have GHInstance, GHRepo, and GHToken as auxiliary model classes, and IGHRaw and IGHEnrich as Intention classes.